Al-Talaba SC: Stability and Asian prominence (1992–2001)

 During the longest season in Iraqi football, the 1992–93 season, when every club played 69 matches, Al-Talaba had Yahya Alwan as their manager in the first stage of the league, in which they won 14 matches, drawn seven and lost two, 1–0 against Kirkuk and the same score against Samarra.
 They completed the stage in third place with 35 points.
 Before the start of the second stage, Al-Talaba signed Ayoub Odisho as their new manager, and he led them through the second stage to have exactly the same statistics as the first one, finishing with 70 points and in second place.
 In the third stage, the team won 18 matches, drew four and lost only once against Al-Khutoot.
 After 69 matches, Al-Talaba finished top of the league with 110 points, having scored 130 goals and conceded 34.
-In the 1992 Iraqi Elite Cup which was organised by the Iraq FA, Al-Talaba finished the group stage as the Group Two leaders with four points.
+In the 2nd Umm al-Ma'arik Championship which was organised by the Iraq FA, Al-Talaba finished the group stage as the Group Two leaders with four points.
 In the semi-finals, they had to face Al-Zawra'a in a match which was considered a replay of the 1991 semi-final which Al-Zawra'a won 1–0.
-In this match, Al-Talaba won 3–2 with a golden goal in the 100th minute during extra time.
+In this match, Al-Talaba won 3–2 with a winning goal in the 100th minute during extra time.
 In the final against Al-Quwa Al-Jawiya, the match ended in a 0–0 draw which led to extra time when Alaa Kadhim scored the winning goal in the 104th minute.
 In the 1992–93 Iraq FA Cup, Al-Talaba reached the final after defeating Haifa, Salahaddin, Al-Salam and Samarra.
 In the final, they lost to Al-Zawra'a 2–1.